DusanBucan/Master-s-Degree-project/README.md

 # Master-s-Degree-project
 For Master's Degree Project I worked on machine learning on the edge.
 Use case of project was to achieve real-time demography analytics using computer vision on Nvidia Jetson TX2 device.

+The project is described in more details in the presentation and whitepaper which are provided in this repo.

 ## Arhitecture